Mohit138928/Reno_Assignment/README.md

 ## Workflow

+### Authentication Flow
 1. User is initially directed to the showSchools page
+2. They can view all schools without authentication
+3. If they attempt to add a new school, they're redirected to the login page
+4. On the login page:
+   - User enters their email and requests an OTP
+   - A 6-digit OTP is sent to their email (valid for 10 minutes)
+   - User enters the OTP to authenticate
+   - Upon successful verification, user is logged in and redirected
+5. Authentication is maintained via JWT in an HTTP-only cookie

+### School Management Flow
-2. They can view all schools in a grid layout
+1. Unauthenticated users can view schools in a grid layout
-3. Search or filter schools by name, city, or state
+2. They can search or filter schools by name, city, or state
-4. Click "Add New School" to navigate to the form page
+3. Only authenticated users can see and use the "Add New School" link
+4. After logging in, users can access the add school form
 5. Fill in school details and upload an image
 6. Form validates all entries client-side
-7. On submission, data is validated server-side
+7. On submission, data is validated server-side and user authentication is verified
 8. In development:
    - Image is stored locally in /public/schoolImages
    - Data is saved to local MySQL database